Generic balanced synchrony patterns in network dynamics: Genericity and transversality tools

 or

-For example, if we have two cells $c$ and $c'$ with the same state space, choosing $\hat \pr(x)=(0,\ldots,0,x_c-x_{c'},0,\ldots)$ and the first case generates the subspace $\Pc$ of curves having the states in cells $c$ and $c'$ are equal for all times (notice that we do not assume $\hat \pr$ to be necessarily the canonical coordinate projection).
+In the following, $\Pc$ is one the above sets with $\hat \pr$ a suitable chosen projection.} For example, if we have two cells $c$ and $c'$ with the same state space, choosing $\hat \pr(x)=(0,\ldots,0,x_c-x_{c'},0,\ldots)$ and the first case generates the subspace $\Pc$ of curves having the states in cells $c$ and $c'$ are equal for all times (notice that we do not assume $\hat \pr$ to be necessarily the canonical coordinate projection).
 To give another example, choosing $\hat \pr(x)=(0,\ldots,0,x_c,0,\ldots)$ and the second case generates the subspace $\Pc$ of curves for which the state in cell $c$ is stationary. \begin{prop} Consider the above framework and let $\Oc$ be an open subset of $\Pc$.
-Assume that, for any admissible vector field $f\in\Cc^1_\Gc$ and any solution $t \in[\sigma,\tau]\mapsto x(t)$ of the ODE
+Let $k\geq 1$.
+Assume that, for any admissible vector field $f\in\Cc^k_\Gc$ and any solution $t \in[\sigma,\tau]\mapsto x(t)$ of the ODE

-with $x(\cdot)\in\Oc$, there exists a space $G\subset \Cc^1_\Gc$ of admissible vector fields such that \begin{enumerate}[(a)] \item the space $Z:=\{g\circ x,~g\in G\}$ is a subspace of $\Cc^0([\sigma,\tau],X)$ with infinite dimension, \item there exists $\kappa >0$ such that, for all $z\in Z$, $\|\hat\pr z\|_{L^\infty([\sigma,\tau],\tilde X_c)}\geq \kappa \|z\|_{L^\infty([\sigma,\tau],X)}$. \end{enumerate}
+with $x(\cdot)\in\Oc$, there exists a space $G\subset \Cc^k_\Gc$ of admissible vector fields such that \begin{enumerate}[(a)] \item the space $Z:=\{g\circ x,~g\in G\}$ is a subspace of $\Cc^0([\sigma,\tau],X)$ with infinite dimension, \item there exists $\kappa >0$ such that, for all $z\in Z$, $\|\hat\pr z\|_{L^\infty([\sigma,\tau],\tilde X_c)}\geq \kappa \|z\|_{L^\infty([\sigma,\tau],X)}$. \end{enumerate}